Malo Periculosam Libertatem Quam Quietum Servitium - "I prefer liberty with danger to peace with slavery"

 LINK

-UPDATE: As part of the settlement, the Department of Homeland Security released tto the public its bulleti emphasizing "the public's right to photograph the exterior of federal facilities" from "publicly accessible spaces such as streets, sidewalks, parks and plazas."
+UPDATE: As part of the settlement, the Department of Homeland Security released tto the public its bulletin emphasizing "the public's right to photograph the exterior of federal facilities" from "publicly accessible spaces such as streets, sidewalks, parks and plazas."
 It also states that in a field interview, "officers should not seize the camera or its contents, and must be cautious not to give such 'orders' to a photographer to erase the contents of a camera."

 This is a handy bulletin to carry with you, if you take pictures, available in a PDF format to print out.
 Get it HERE.